 If you're nearing retirement, you'll have a number of options open to you.
 To help you with your retirement planning, we've outlined a number of things you might want to think about now.

 Since 1 October 2012, companies have been auto-enrolling eligible employees to comply with the new government legislation – starting with largest companies first.
-Employers of all sizes will need to have followed suit by 2018, so if you haven't already, you should be hearing from your employer in the next year or two to confirm your eligibility.
+Employers of all sizes should have followed suit by 2018 so you should have heard from your employer to confirm your eligibility.

-Once you've joined a pension plan with us, you'll have 30 days from our receipt of your first contribution to cancel your plan or opt out.
-We'll refund any contribution paid.
+Once you've joined a pension plan with us, we’ll refund any contribution paid if you opt out within one month of being automatically enrolled.
+If you haven’t been auto enrolled you'll have 30 days from our receipt of your first contribution to cancel your plan and receive your money back.

-After this period HMRC rules state that your money will be tied up in a pension scheme until you take benefits, any time after you reach age 55.
+After this period HM Revenue & Customs rules state that your money will be tied up in a pension scheme until you take benefits, any time after you reach age 55.

 You can stop contributing to the pension scheme at any time.
-If you do, any contributions you or your employer has already made will remain in your pension pot until you take your benefits on retirement or at any time after age 55.
+If you do, any contributions you or your employer have already made will remain in your pension pot until you take your benefits on retirement at any time after age 55.

 See your options in retirement and find out your possible retirement income based on your current savings level.